 This method is used to examine the micro-environment.
 It allows to get to know the structure of the sector in which the entrepreneur intends to enter and to verify its potential.
 The model developed by Michael E. Porter is to assess the strength of the influence of buyers and suppliers on the company, the intensity of the competitive struggle in the sector and the threat of the emergence of new producers or substitutes.

-It will be easier to understand the mechanism of this tool when we give an example of a study for a fictitious company.
+It will be easier to understand the mechanism of this tool of market analysis when we give an example of a study for a fictitious company.
 Let us assume that we want to establish a restaurant in Warsaw, which offer a traditional Polish cuisine.
 There are not many catering outlets offering at least similar products in the region of our restaurant, but there are a lot of suppliers here who are fighting against competition intensively.
 The huge amount of supply companies reduces their bargaining power, and the small number of catering establishments means that the customers do not have many choice, which reduces their ability to influence us and the strength of competition in the sector.
 Due to the attractiveness of the area, the possibility of new entrances and substitutes (cafés, fast food) is a major threat.

 But is that enough?

+What about tools for market analysis?
 Once we know how the micro-environment looks like, it is worthwhile to carry out a study of the macro situation.
 A PEST analysis can be used for this.
 It involves identifying the political, legal, economic, social and technological factors which are connected with our activities.
 The result of using such a tool is basic, however, it might be very valuable knowledge of what we can, should and must do.

 Let us come back to our example with the restaurant in Warsaw.
 Analysing the legal and political aspects will make us aware of what standards our restaurant has to face and what we have to include in the contracts we sign with suppliers or employees.
 Analysing further, a look at the economic background will allow us to choose the appropriate financing for our activities or match the offer to the financial capabilities of potential customers.
 The subsequent listing of our products will be dependent on social factors, such as lifestyle, habits or preferences of buyers.
 The last step in market analysis will be to take a look at the technological situation.
 We do not want to invest in outdated equipment.
 We are interested in the newest solutions that will allow us to deliver high quality products in a fast and reliable way.